SevHolm/SevHolm.github.io/mathjax-tutorial.md

 This page demonstrates how to write and render mathematical expressions on your site using [MathJax](https://www.mathjax.org/).
 MathJax allows you to write math using LaTeX-style syntax directly in your Markdown files.

 ## Notes

-- Always ensure the front matter of the page includes `use_math: true` to enable MathJax.
 - MathJax can handle complex LaTeX equations, but some LaTeX packages are not supported.

 ## Inline Math